 Why have lessons?

-Did you know that the most dangerous roads to drive on according to the Department of Transport Statistics 2016 are rural roads?
+Did you know that the most dangerous roads to drive on according to the Department of Transport figures are rural roads?
 You can experience many hazards on this type of road such as farm vehicles pulling out from fields / side roads, mud on the road, no kerbs or street lights which hide dangers on the road, not to mention pedestrians walking in the road due to having no footpaths to use!

 Research shows that we look more at our Satellite Navigation system when driving rather than looking out for pedestrians.
 This is where advanced driver training techniques can refresh your skills and demonstrate where and how you should be looking when driving and reinforces those skills that you were given when you initially passed your driving test.